Zan-the-Man01/Super-Square-Boy/DEVELOPMENT.md

     - Finish level 1

 - **4/28/20**
-    - Turn quadruple spike at end of level into triple spike to make slightly easier
+    - Turn quadruple spike at end of level 1 into triple spike to make slightly easier

+- **4/28/20**
+    - Finish level 2

 - **TODO**
     - Make levels
     - Add markdown file to ./docs that describes the format of level files (maybe?)